substrate-system/cookie/README.md

 ```

 ### Environment
-Save the secret key as part of your server environment; this system depends on always using the same secret key.
+Save the secret key as part of your server environment.
+This depends on always using the same secret key.